nataliay/Portfolio/IBRD Statement of Loans/README.md

 Please see the Data Dictionary file for more information about the attributes and the dataset.

-The project includes some data cleaning, EDA as well as a Linear Regression and Gaussian Naïve Bayes Models.
+The project includes some data cleaning, EDA as well as a Linear Regression model to predict Interest Rate based on Original Principal Value and Loan Type, and a Gaussian Naïve Bayes classifier to classify the dataset and predict whether a loan is repaid or not based on Country and Loan Type.